 Specialized Insurance Coverage for Painting Jobs

 Painting contractors often work on the move and store tools in vehicles or temporary locations.
+The right coverage depends on the kind of jobs you take and where tools and materials are kept.
 These policies help fill common gaps:

 Builders’ Risk Insurance